venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 <br>

 * <h4>report.js</h4>
-<p>In Javascript, use getJSON function with a for loop (each function) to generate each selection option by transforming the JSON object from the backend server: </p>
+<p>In JavaScript, use getJSON function with a for loop (each function) to generate each selection option by transforming the JSON object from the backend server: </p>

 ```javascript
 createManufacturerList('Manufacturer');